2024 Conference: Program

 SATURDAY, JUNE 8, UNIVERSITY OF TULSA CAMPUS

-9:30 – 11
+9:30 – 11 am

-10A Queer and Feminist Recoveries
+12A Queer and Feminist Recoveries (Lecture Hall, Ground Floor)

 “Of Fragments and Failures: Hurston and Meyer’s Black Souls, or the Novel That Wasn’t,” Stephanie Peebles Tavera, Texas A&M University-Kingsville